Powassan virus: Epidemiology

 Powassan Virus (POWV) is the only tick-borne flavivirus endemic in North America.
 POWV human illnesses have been reported in the U.S., Canada and Russia.
 POWV has genetic variations, including deer tick virus (DTV), which is transmitted by the black-legged tick (aka deer tick), Ixodes scapularis.
 It has two distinct lineages.
 POWV lineage I is transmitted by the Ixodes cookei, which is endemic in the Great Lakes region.
 POWV lineage II is transmitted by Ixodes scapularis, which is endemic in the northeastern U.S. Humans can become infected in 15 to 30 minutes after tick attachment.

 Ixodes ticks have three life stages that require a host: larva, nymph, and adult.
 Each stage requires a blood meal to progress to the next life stage.
 Nymphs frequently bite humans, which is when I. scapularis is most likely to infect a human host with a pathogen.
 The most common reservoirs (hosts) for I. scapularis are white-footed mice and white-tail deer.
 The most common reservoirs for I. cookei are skunks, woodchucks, and squirrels.
 Humans are incidental hosts: ticks do not need to feed on humans to survive, but do so if a human is the host they find at the time for their next blood meal.

 In the U.S., the highest incidence of POWV is in Minnesota and Wisconsin, with Massachusetts and New York also having higher incidence than other states in the Great Lakes or Northeast region.
 POWV was included in the list of nationally notifiable diseases to the U.S. Centers for Disease Control and Prevention (CDC) in 2002.
 Between 2009 and 2018, 133 cases of neuroinvasive POWV and 12 cases of non-neuroinvasive POWV were reported to the CDC.
-Since its discovery in 1958, there have been 150 reported human illnesses caused by POWV.
+From its discovery in 1958 until 2019, there were 150 reported human illnesses caused by POWV.
 The incidence rate of POWV in the U.S. was one case per year from 1958 to 2005, and has risen to 10 cases per year since then.

 POWV is detected with IgM antibody capture ELISA of an IgM immunofluorescence antibody (IFA) assay, plaque reduction neutralization test (PRNT), detection of virus-specific nucleic acids, isolation in culture, or a >4-fold increase in antibody titers from paired acute and convalescent sera.
 These tests for POWV can only be done at a state lab or the CDC.
 The CDC's diagnostic criteria are: resides in an endemic area, reported tick exposure, and presented with fever, altered mental status, seizures and focal neurological deficits and blood, tissue or cerebrospinal fluid (CSF) are positive on Powassan IgM or Powassan PRNT tests.